 Ensure the surface is free from debris, mould, and mildew.
 Use a bathroom cleaner and a brush to scrub the area thoroughly.
 Rinse and allow the surface to dry completely before applying the new caulk.

-Using either a caulking gun or a squeeze tube, apply a consistent bead of caulk along the joint.
+Apply a consistent bead of caulk along the joint using either a caulking gun or a squeeze tube.
 If using a caulking gun, practice controlling the trigger to avoid applying too much or too little caulk.
 A consistent application ensures a neat finish.

-Once applied, use a caulking tool or a wet finger to smooth the bead of caulk.
+Once applied, use a caulking tool or a wet finger to smooth the caulk bead.
 This helps press the caulk into the joint and creates a seamless finish.

 Check the manufacturer’s instructions for the required drying and curing times.
 Silicone caulk may require 24 hours to cure fully, while some latex caulks can dry faster.
 Ensure the caulk is completely dry before exposing it to water.